neldivad/analise-quant/README.md

 # analise-quant
-Quant analysis of financial market
+Quant analysis of financial market using Python and Streamlit framework

+www.analisequant.com